radutolontan/BASM_Pocket_Museum/README.md

     * connect the black/red plug to the FTDI header - this powers the board
     * connect the white/green plug to the I2S header - I2S was intended to use the same GPIOs that the USB peripheral on the ESP32 uses
 * an FTDI chip (such as the CP2102N Friend by Adafruit) which connects to the six-pin FTDI header and shows up as a USB-to-serial interface - ttyUSB
-## Board ID - Education V0
-This board is currently being designed.

 # Software Architecture
 ![diagram_SW](Resources/task_structure.svg)